prajeeshag/xcdo/src/xcdo/core/cli/notes.md

 ## Misc
 - Variadic argument can be at the starting or at the end.
 Depending upon where it is placed the argument parsing will change.
 - In case Variadic keyword argument any 'key' is a valid key as long as the type is correct

+## Testing
+- While mocking an implemented object, mock the correct behaviour
+- While mocking an yet to implement object, document the expected behaviour